Manhattan Regional Airport: History

-On June 13, 1939, construction began with the planting of temporary grass runways.
-The facility was dedicated in November 1940.
-The first "Manhattan Municipal Airport" terminal was dedicated on April 19, 1953, with U.S. Senator Frank Carlson giving a speech.
-Continental Airlines DC-3 flights began that month.
+Manhattan Regional Airport, located in Riley County, Kansas, began construction on June 13, 1939, with the establishment of temporary grass runways.
+The airport was officially dedicated in November 1940.
+The first terminal, named "Manhattan Municipal Airport," opened on April 19, 1953, with a speech by U.S. Senator Frank Carlson, coinciding with the start of Continental Airlines DC-3 flights.

-Since the 1950s a number of airlines have served Manhattan Regional Airport.
+Since the 1950s, Manhattan Regional Airport has been served by several airlines.
+In 1979, the southwest end of runway 3-21 was extended by 1,500 feet, and the entire runway was widened by 50 feet to accommodate new Boeing 737 service operated by Frontier Airlines.
+The original runway, constructed in 1963, features 13 inches of concrete, with additional concrete added in 1979 at the southwest end and widened areas.
+However, due to the location of a localizer antenna, only a 660-foot area for runway safety is built at the departure end of runway 21, compared to the compliant 1000-foot area at the end of runway 3.
+As a result, runway 21 has a landing length of 7,000 feet, whereas takeoffs and landings from runway 3 are limited to 6660 feet.

-In 1979, the southwest end of runway 3-21 was extended 1,500 ft. and the entire runway was widened 50 ft., which allowed new Boeing 737 service operated by Frontier Airlines.
-The original runway has 13 inches of concrete from 1963 with additional concrete from 1979 at the southwest end and widened areas.
-Only a 660 ft area for runway safety area is built at the departure end of runway 21 due to the location of a localizer antenna compared to the compliant 1000 ft area at the end of runway 3.
-Therefore, runway 21 has a landing length of 7,000 versus 6660 ft on takeoffs and landings from runway 3.
+Manhattan Regional Airport continues to be a key transportation hub, serving the local community and supporting economic development in the region.

 The current airline terminal opened in two phases between 2015 and 2016, replacing the 1997 terminal.
 The $18 million project has three jet bridge parking positions from two gates, and can accommodate aircraft as large as the Boeing 737 or Airbus A320.
 The new terminal has more space for ticketing, baggage claim, car rental, and security screening.
 There is space for a restaurant, but as of August 2017 a tenant has not been found.